 - Step 1.
 Ground yourself before removing this host adapter board.
-Remove the LSI8750SP from the packing and check that it is not damaged.
+Remove the LSI8751SPE from the packing and check that it is not damaged.
 An example of this host adapter board is shown in Figure 2.1. - Step 2.
 Switch off and unplug the system. - Step 3.
 Remove the cabinet cover on your computer to access the PCI slots. - Caution: Ground yourself by touching a metal surface before handling boards.
 Static charges on your body can damage electronic components.
 Handle plug-in boards by the edge; do not touch board components or gold connector contacts.
 The use of a static ground strap is recommended.

 - Step 4.
 Locate the slots for installing a PCI plug-in board.
-The LSI8750SP requires a PCI slot which allows bus master operation. - Step 5.
+The LSI8751SPE requires a PCI slot that allows bus master operation.
+See Figure 2.2. - Step 5.
 Remove the blank bracket panel on the back of the computer aligned with the PCI slot you intend to use.
 Save the bracket screw. - Step 6.
-Carefully insert edge connector J1 (see Figure 2.1) of the host adapter into the PCI slot.
-Make sure the edge connector is properly aligned before pressing the board into place. - Note: You may notice that the components on a PCI host adapter face the opposite way from non-PCI adapter boards you have in your system.
+Carefully insert edge connector J1 of the host adapter into the PCI slot.
+Make sure the edge connector is properly aligned before pressing the board into place.
+See Figure 2.2. - Note: You may notice that the components on a PCI host adapter face the opposite way from non-PCI adapter boards you have in your system.
 This is correct, and the board is keyed to go in only one way. - Step 7.
 The bracket around the connector J3 (see Figure 2.1) should fit where the blank bracket panel was removed.
 Secure the bracket with the bracket screw before making the internal and external SCSI bus connections. - Step 8.
-If you are connecting any internal SCSI devices, plug a 50-pin connector on the end of the internal SCSI ribbon cable into the connector J2 (see Figure 2.1).
-Make certain to match pin 1 on both connectors. - Step 9.
+If you are connecting any internal SCSI devices, plug a 68-pin connector on the end of the internal SCSI ribbon cable into connector J2 for Wide SCSI, or a 50-pin connector into connector J4 for an 8-bit SCSI (see Figure 2.1).
+Make certain to match pin 1 on all internal connectors. - Note: It is possible to use both internal connectors if no external devices are attached to the host adapter.
+You may use only two of the three connectors at once. - Step 9.
 Connect the LED cable if desired.
 This is designed to drive the front panel LED found on most PC cabinets to indicate activity on the SCSI bus. - Step 10.
 Replace the cabinet cover as described in the user's manual for your computer. - Step 11.
 Make all external SCSI bus connections.
 Finally, refer to the PCI Storage Device Management System SDMS 4.0 User's Guide (or the guide for the software you will use) to load the driver software for your particular operating system. - Remember: The SCSI bus requires proper termination, and no duplicate SCSI IDs.